OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 The algorithm ``org.openda.algorithms.kalmanFilter.SequentialSimulation``
 is again equivalent to running the model by itself.
-However, this time the model is stopped at each moment in which we have observations (or at predefined intervals).
-The interpolated model state to the observations is written to the output.
+However, this time the model is stopped at each moment at which we have observations (or at predefined intervals).
+For each observed value, the corresponding value as predicted by the model is written to the output.

 The purpose of this algorithm is twofold:

 * Check whether the restart functionality of the model within the OpenDA framework is working correctly.
 This is done by comparing the results to a normal simulation.
 * In addition, it is also used to create synthetic observations for a twin experiment.
 You set up observations with arbitrary values but with the location and time you are interested in.
 After you have run this algorithm, you can find the model predictions that you can use for your synthetic observations.

-Note: Do not forget to perturb your observation according to the measurement error and perturb the initial state and/or have the model generate noise on the forcing.
+Do not forget to add noise to the generated observations.
+The noise must be of the order of the measurement error when collecting 'real' data.

 .. _SequentialEnsembleSimulation: